ijbd/assetra/docs/contributing.rst

 #.
 Setup Poetry

     * Poetry is used to (1) manage virtual environments used to test development code, (2) maintain the :code:`pyproject.toml` file which defines package dependencies to be installed with :code:`assetra` by end-users, and (3) automate the process of building the :code:`assetra` package and publishing to pypi.
 When a contributor updates their environment (i.e. they install new or upgrade existing dependencies that need to be shipped with :code:`assetra`), they should commit their modifications to the :code:`pyproject.toml` and :code:`poetry.lock` files.
-Other contributors should then run `poetry install` to remain in sync.
+Other contributors should then run :code:`poetry install` to remain in sync.

     a.
 Install pipx::